 Dr. Shyam Bishen

-Dr. Shyam Bishen is currently a regional director at the Bill & Melinda Gates Foundation in Seattle.
-Previously, he held senior executive roles across the broader pharmaceutical industry in the US, in which he was most recently responsible for strategy, business development, and expansion in emerging markets as a vice president at Merck.
+Dr. Shyam Bishen is currently Head of Healthcare at the World Economic Forum in Geneva, Switzerland.
+Previously, he was a regional director at the Bill & Melinda Gates Foundation in USA.
+Before joining the non-profit sector, he held several senior executive roles across the broader healthcare industry in the US, in which he was most recently responsible for strategy, business development, and expansion in emerging markets as a vice president at Merck.
 Prior to joining the private sector, Dr. Bishen was in academia and served as an Assistant Professor at the Medical University of South Carolina in Charleston.
-Dr. Bishen is qualified with a Doctorate in Chemistry from the University of Newcastle.
-He also holds a Masters in Business Administration from Washington University and has received leadership training at Harvard University.
+Dr. Bishen is qualified with a Doctorate in Chemistry from the University of Newcastle and an MBA in management from Washington University in St. Louis.
+He has also received leadership training at Harvard.

 Dr. Bishen is truly passionate about children's education.
-In 2006, he co-founded Global Ambitions Trust for Education in India, which currently runs a non-profit primary school in India.
-He served as the Chairman of the school board for many years.
-Dr. Bishen has traveled to more than 70 countries and observed the desperate need to educate poor girls in order to uplift those societies in developing world.
+In 2006, he co-founded Global Ambitions Trust for Education in India.
+Dr. Bishen has traveled to more than 75 countries and observed the desperate need to educate underprivileged girls in order to uplift those marginalized societies in developing world.

 Betty Lee Patch

 Betty Lee Patch, MA, M.Ed., is a professor in the Augustine and Culture Seminar Program at Villanova University and teaches ancient philosophy, history, and literature.
 Her career and passion as an educator spans more than 30 years.
 She has served as an international consultant on curriculum design for schools in China as well as for schools in Vietnam.
 She currently serves on Global Interdisciplinary Studies Committee, the Diversity and Inclusion Committee, the Intergroup Relations Committee and chairs panel discussions.